askeyjw/workshop/README.md

 ## Current workshop

-The current workshop taking place is divided into 3 sessions:
+The current workshop is divided into 3 sessions:

-1. Friday 24 April 2020, 14:00-15:30 - Micromagnetics basics, Python, Jupyter
+1. Friday 24 April 2020, 14:00-15:30 (UK time) - The basics of micromagnetics, Jupyter, and Python
-2. Wednesday 29 April 2020, 14:00-15:30 Simulations with Ubermag
+2. Wednesday 29 April 2020, 14:00-15:30 (UK time) - Micromagnetics with Ubermag
-3. (date to be announced later) Data analysis and visualisation
+3. Monday 4 May 2020, 14:00-15:30 (UK time) - Data analysis and visualisation with Ubermag

-4. (optional follow-up session depending on the requests and feedback)
+Optional follow-up sessions, depending on the requests and feedback might be organised in the future.

 ## What to do before the workshop?